joeflateau/ffpreset/README.md

 `npx ffpreset <specReference> <videoFile>`

 **specReference** is a reference to a file in a git repo, it has three parts: username, repo, filename.
 For example: `joeflateau/ffpresets/my-preset.json`.
 That gets translated to `https://raw.githubusercontent.com/joeflateau/ffpresets/master/my-preset.json`.
 You can omit the repo name, in which case the default of `ffpresets` will be used.
-For example: `joeflateau/ffpresets/simple-example.json` and `joeflateau/simple-example.json` are equivalent.
+You can also omit the file extension in which case the default of `.json` will be used.
+For example: `joeflateau/ffpresets/simple-example.json` and `joeflateau/simple-example` are equivalent.

 ## An example of a spec: